HabitatFramework/HLUTool/ReadMe.txt

-HLU GIS Tool 2.4.2
+HLU Tool 3.0.0

 Copyright © 2011 Hampshire Biodiversity Information Centre Copyright © 2013-2014, 2016 Thames Valley Environmental Records Centre
 Copyright © 2014, 2018 Sussex Biodiversity Record Centre
+Copyright © 2019 London & South East Record Centres (LaSER)

 Overview
 --------
-The HLU GIS Tool provides a user interface for maintaining habitat & Land Use data, including changes to attributes and changes to the spatial data.
+The HLU Tool provides a user interface for maintaining habitat & Land Use data, including changes to attributes and changes to the spatial data.
 It also provides an audit trail to indicate when it was edited, why and by whom.